nkoshimoto/genulens/README.md

 The copyright of an included supplementary code, "option.cpp", belongs to Ian A. Bond and Takahiro Sumi.

+## Warning
+Since June 2 2021, the source code, genulens.cpp, has been replaced with a version with a random number generator from GSL (GNU Scientific Library).
+This is because we realized that the random number generator from the C++ standard library, which was used before, does not have a very good randomness.
+The statistics (the median, 1 sigma, 2 sigma values) were probably OK, but the distributions were jagged compared to the GSL one with a same number of simulation.
+Please install the new version with the GSL random number functions if you are using the version before June 2 2021.
+Note that this new version requires that you have GSL in your environment.

+## Before Installation
+Please ensure that GSL (GNU Scientific Library) is installed in your environment.
+If you do not have GSL, please download it from the link provided on the [GSL page](https://www.gnu.org/software/gsl/), and install it following README or INSTALL in the downloaded derectory.

 ## Installation
 If you have `git`, you can download the package by